GHOST-ngo/ghost-web/README.md

 The work of GHOST is available online at https://github.com/GHOST-ngo

+Kindly enrich us all by sharing your insights and knowledge through our discussions page : https://github.com/orgs/GHOST-ngo/discussions

 The website and other artifacts are currently under construction.
 Suitable contributors, benefactors and hosts are requested to contact the authors.